nit-karnataka/MINERS/README.md

 # MINERS

-Our project is aboout mapping and integration of databases.
+Our project is about mapping and integration of databases.